venantius/ultra/README.md

 ## License

-Anything that isn't already copyright of one of the above authors is Copyright © 2015 W. David Jarvis.
+Copyright © 2015 W. David Jarvis for anything that someone above didn't write first.

 Distributed under the Eclipse Public License 1.0, the same as Clojure.